Do you feel like your or your teammates’ communication efforts often get misunderstood?

 - Teamwork.

-Interpersonal communication skill #1: Active listening
+Skill #1: Active listening

 Active listening requires being fully immersed in the conversation and thinking about what the person is saying — not just waiting for your turn to talk.

-- Make eye contact — that shows you’re present and attentive.
+- Make eye contact.
+That shows you’re present and attentive.
 However, make sure to look away from time to time, as constant eye contact can be intimidating.

-- Clarify what the other person is saying — you can ask questions, paraphrase, or summarize what has been said to make sure you’re on the same page.
+- Clarify what the other person is saying.
+You can ask questions, paraphrase, or summarize what has been said to make sure you’re on the same page.

-Interpersonal communication skill #2: Giving and receiving feedback
+Skill #2: Giving and receiving feedback

 When you receive feedback, try to: